RavensbourneWebMedia/Dynamic-Web/sessions/01/README.md

 > Open `index.html`.

-As you can see, HTML5Boilerplate comes with a lot of handy features pre-packaged.
-We won't get into details for now, but concentrate on crafting the skeleton of our `app template`.
+As you can see, HTML5Boilerplate comes with a lot of handy features pre-packaged, which we won't get into for now.
+Let's concentrate on crafting the skeleton of our `app template`.

 > Inside the `body`, remove the `<paragraph>` and put in two `<section>` elements